ptantsidis/scriptQuiz/README.md

 both are retained
 next question

-no more question looped through query or when timer is zero game is over
+game is over when either the timer is done or all questions have been answered